saltukalakus/idiomatic-rust-snippets/src/algorithms/searching/binary.md

-### Binary Search Algorithm (WIP)
+### Binary Search Algorithm

 Binary search is an efficient algorithm for finding an item from a sorted list of items.
 It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.

-1. Start with the middle element of the sorted array.
-2. If the target value is equal to the middle element, the search is complete.
-3. If the target value is less than the middle element, repeat the search on the left half of the array.
-4. If the target value is greater than the middle element, repeat the search on the right half of the array.
-5. Continue this process until the target value is found or the subarray size becomes zero.
+This implementation assumes that the input array is sorted.
+If the array is not sorted, the binary search algorithm will not work correctly.
+Check out the [sorting section](../sorting/intro.html) for implementations of some of array sorting algorithms.

 ```rust
 fn binary_search(arr: &[i32], target: i32) -> Option<usize> {